birdmw/Go-AI/README.md

 Results:

-As of this version (V1.0) there is no Joseki pruning so it plays poorly.
+As of this version (V1.0) there is no Joseki pruning so it plays poorly from a technical perspective, however you will notice that the Fuseki decisions are sometimes surprisingly thoughtful and creative.

+Next:

+For the next version we will incorporate joseki pruning, as well as lookahead for quality moves.
+This should create a much more formitable AI.